EveliinaSchuurman/ONI-Game/README.md

 # ONI-Game

-A game I made with a friend in 3 days.
+Assets and scripts for a game I made with a friend in 3 days.

+download the game from https://offlineplayer.itch.io/oni